Southwest Companion Pass Trick

 When should I apply for these Southwest Credit cards?

-The best time to apply for these cards is late October through mid November.
-Because you want your sign up bonus to credit in the following year, it’s really important to not meet your minimum spend until January at the earliest.
+So because you want your sign up bonus to credit in the following year, it’s really important to not meet your minimum spend until January at the earliest.
 If you earn 50,000 points in December and 80,000 points in January, those 50,000 points will NOT count towards your companion pass.
 And that would just be sad.
-Like, really sad.
+Like, really really sad.

 So theoretically you could apply for the business card in late October and begin working towards your minimum spend and stop using it when you get close.
 Then apply for a personal card in November and stop using it when you get close to that minimum spend.
 THEN when January comes around finish up the rest of your spending on both cards so that your bonuses hit at the end of your next statement period.